ena-infrastructure/specifications/ena-oauth2-profile.md

 Every client compliant with the profile MUST be identified by a globally unique URL.
 This URL MUST use the HTTPS scheme and include a host component.
 It MUST NOT contain query or fragment components.

+Whenever feasible, the client identifier MUST correspond to the network-addressable location of the protected resource.

 \[[RFC6749](#rfc6749)\] and \[[RFC7591](#rfc7591)\] state that a client identifier is simply a unique string.
 However, since this profile also focuses on the use of OAuth 2.0 across security domains and within federations, the requirements for “Entity Identifiers” as defined in \[[OpenID.Federation](#openid-federation)\] also apply to this profile.

 A client registered with multiple authorization servers MUST use the same client identifier (`client_id`) for all registrations.
 This implies that an authorization server compliant with this profile MUST support clients with client identifiers issued by external parties.